 About the Project:

-Epworth United Methodist Church of Gaithersburg, MD is installing 117.9kW of solar PV energy on the roof of their church to produce over 139,000 kWh of clean, renewable energy throughout the first twelve months of use.
+Epworth United Methodist Congregation of Gaithersburg, MD is installing 117.9kW of solar PV energy on the roof of their church to produce over 139,000 kWh of clean, renewable energy throughout the first twelve months of use.

 Over the next 20 years, the solar PV installed by Solar Energy Services will avoid the consumption of 2,651,907 kWh of energy not sourced from the local utility provider, mitigating 1,879 metric tons of carbon dioxide, greenhouse gas emissions, over the span of the first 20 years of the life of the solar system.
 These energy savings will lead to a projected savings of $121,027.14 over 20 years in reduced electricity bills for the church.

-The total project cost will be financed through a 20-year power purchase agreement between Skyview Ventures and Epworth United Methodist Church.
-Epworth United Methodist Church is the Power Purchase Agreement, “PPA,” signer with the owner of the solar system, Skyview Ventures.
+The total project cost will be financed through a 20-year power purchase agreement between Skyview Ventures and Epworth United Methodist Congregation.
+Epworth United Methodist Congregation is the Power Purchase Agreement, “PPA,” signer with the owner of the solar system, Skyview Ventures.
 The selected contractor, Solar Energy Services, is under an Equipment, Procurement, and Construction (EPC) agreement with Skyview Ventures for the installation of the solar PV system.

 Montgomery County Green Bank’s Role